Post-9/11 GI Bill: Additional Actions Needed to Help Reduce Overpayments and Increase Collections

 In January 2022, the Department of Veterans Affairs (VA) completed the rollout of its new monthly enrollment verification system for GI Bill students.
 This new system was designed to address the recommendation from our 2015 report and a related requirement that Congress subsequently included in the Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020 (Pub.
 L. No. 116-315, 134 Stat.
 4932 (2021)).
 Over 800,000 GI Bill students must now verify their enrollment status each month via email or text message in order to receive their monthly housing allowance.
 This action will help VA ensure that veterans do not continue to receive monthly housing payments after withdrawing from college.

-VA officials reported in January 2023 that the department is taking action to supplement the use of mailed letters, and is planning to begin emailing debt notifications to students and schools by September 2023.
-In addition, VA is also exploring options for using text messages and an enhanced online portal to increase engagement with beneficiaries, but these initiatives are still in the design stage.
+VA officials reported in February 2024 that the department is taking action to supplement the use of mailed letters, and is planning to eventually begin emailing debt notifications to students and schools.
+In addition, VA is also exploring options for using text messages and an enhanced online portal to increase engagement with beneficiaries.
+However, all of these initiatives are still in the design stage and VA does not yet have a firm timeline for rolling them out.
 These proposed efforts will help ensure that veterans receive timely notification of any overpayment debts they have incurred, and we will consider closing this recommendation when these efforts are complete.

 VA officials reported that in February 2018 the agency began sending student veterans revised initial debt notification letters that explained the cause of the debts and newly added information about how to repay these debts.
 In addition, VA has also modified the debt collection letters it sends out to schools to include information on the enrollment dates associated with the overpayment debt.